 It is not uncommon that Vulkan lists two or more physical devices present in the system.
 The programmer might face the question: Which one should I use?
 If I take the first one, will I get the high performant one?
 Or, will I be unlucky and get slow integrated graphics or software-based CPU device?

-We will try to answer the question from the beginning.
+We will try to answer the question, but let's start from the beginning.
 First, we will get the list of the physical devices in the system.
-Then, we filter out those that does not support all the functionalities we require.
+Then, we filter out those that do not support all the functionalities we require.
 Those that satisfy our requirements are stored in compatibleDevices variable:

 vk::vector<vk::PhysicalDevice> deviceList = vk::enumeratePhysicalDevices();